 Students attending the University for the first time are required to sign the matriculation register at a ceremony held early in first (Lent) term.
-Notice of the date and arrangements for the ceremony, which takes place in the Great Hall of the University, are posted for the information of students after lectures begin.
+Details of the date and arrangements for the ceremony, which takes place in the Great Hall of the University, will be forwarded to First Year students with enrolment forms.
 Students should note that this formal ceremony and signing of the register constitute, in a legal sense, matriculation (for which various examinations are the qualification); until a student has formally matriculated he is not a member of the University and does not possess the rights of a matriculated student.
 A student repeating First Year does not have to attend the ceremony again.